Wetherby: Religion

 There are five churches in Wetherby.

-The parish church is dedicated to St James and its daughter church The Church on the Corner meets in the old Cemetery Chapel on Hallfield Lane.
+The Anglican parish church is dedicated to St James and its daughter church The Church on the Corner meets in the old Cemetery Chapel on Hallfield Lane.

-There is a Methodist church on Bank Street, a Baptist church and the Community Church of the Salvation Army.

-St Joseph's Roman Catholic Church's building was opened in 1986 and won the Leeds award for Architecture in 1987.
-Two smaller Catholic churches in Bardsey and Sicklinghall operate as satellite churches and do not have their own ministers.
+Wetherby Methodist Church is located on Bank Street, and there is also a Community Church of the Salvation Army.
+St Joseph's Roman Catholic church was opened in 1986 and won the Leeds Architecture Award in 1987.
+Two smaller Catholic churches in Bardsey and Sicklinghall operate as satellite churches and do not have their own priests.

-The Baptist church was originally Anglican and was known as Barleyfields Church.
+The Baptist church building was originally Anglican and was known as Barleyfields Church.
 Early in 2009, it became part of the Baptist Union of Great Britain.
 It met originally in the Barleyfields Centre, but moved to Deighton Gates School in September 2009.